paulssonlab/paulssonlab/README.md

 nbstripout --install
 ```

-The first command creates a conda environment using the list of packages in `environment.yml`.
+The first command allows you to push to the central paulssonlab fork using `git push upstream` (use `git push origin` to push to your personal fork).
+The second command creates a conda environment using the list of packages in `environment.yml`.
 The next two commands make this conda environment activate automatically when you `cd` into this repo (if you aren't using direnv, skip these two commands and run an explicit `conda activate paulssonlab` instead).
-The last two commands set up the pre-commit hooks that automatically format code (in both `.ipynb` and `.py` files) and strip output from jupyter notebooks before adding them to git.
+The last four commands set up the pre-commit hooks that automatically format code (in both `.ipynb` and `.py` files) and strip output from jupyter notebooks before adding them to git.
 If you're starting from an empty conda environment, install these tools with `conda install -c conda-forge pre-commit black jupytext nbstripout`.

 ## How to make a new project
 TODO: How to structure python modules (example dir) so they can be easily imported.
 Primer on Python package structure.